pin-yu/go-benchmark/README.md

 summary

 There is no significant difference among each benchmarks.
+However, division is slightly slower than multiplication, regardless of whether you use int64 or float64 data types.

 ## Slice